Iliman Ndiaye: Marseille

 On 1 August 2023, Ndiaye signed for Ligue 1 club Marseille, one of his former youth clubs.
 The transfer fee was a reported £20 million.
 He made his debut on 12 August in a 2–1 win against Reims.

 Everton

 On 3 July 2024, Premier League club Everton announced the signing of Ndiaye on a five-year deal for an undisclosed fee.
 His debut goal for the club was against Doncaster Rovers in the second round of the EFL Cup.

 On 18 May 2025, Ndiaye scored the last goals for Everton at Goodison Park, scoring both goals against Southampton in a 2–0 win for the Toffees.
 He was also subsequently named Man of the Match.
 Later that year, on 24 August, he scored the first goal for Everton at Hill Dickinson Stadium in the Premier League, in a 2–0 victory against Brighton & Hove Albion.

+Manchester City

+On 1 September 2026, Ndiaye signed for fellow Premier League club Manchester City for a reported base fee of £60 million.
+He made his debut for the club in a 1–0 home victory against Coventry City on 5 September.